Fogh/isGirl/README.md

 ------

-The list of names is from the danish list of all approved girl names.
+The list of names are from the Danish list of all approved girl names.

-## List of supported languages:
+## List of supported languages
 * Java
 * Javascript
 * PHP